-Food Matters sets about uncovering the trillion dollar worldwide sickness industry and gives people some scientifically verifiable solutions for curing disease naturally.
+Food Matters sets about uncovering the trillion dollars worldwide sickness industry and gives people some scientifically verifiable solutions for curing disease naturally.

-The focus of the film is in helping us rethink the belief systems fed to us by our modern medical and health care establishments.
-The interviewees point out that not every problem requires costly, major medical attention and reveal many alternative therapies that can be more effective, more economical, less harmful and less invasive than conventional medical treatments.
+The focus of the film is on helping us rethink the belief systems fed to us by our modern medical and health care establishments.
+The interviewees point out that not every problem requires costly, major medical attention and reveal many alternative therapies that can be more effective, more economical, less harmful, and less invasive than conventional medical treatments.

 About the Filmmakers